-What ‘victory’ looks like: A journey through shattered Syria
+What ‘victory’ looks like: a journey through shattered Syria

 “Anything for Syria’s sake,” he said, his eyes flicking toward the general, who nodded approvingly.
 “I hope we all become martyrs for the country.”

-A mother, Zakiya Ahmad Hassan, showed us the plastic chair where she often sat next to her son’s stone tomb.
+A mother, Zakiya Ahmad Hassan, showed us the plastic chair where she often sat next to her son’s stone tomb, drinking coffee and singing to him.
 “It was our honour to sacrifice him,” she said.
 “He was defending the country.”

 Many non-Alawites assume the Alawites have been richly rewarded for their loyalty.
 But these families were barely getting by.
 They spoke of being unable to afford milk or baby formula, of the soaring cost of potatoes, oil and sugar.
 They had stopped going to the butcher.